What is Angelman Syndrome?

 Angelman Syndrome Caregiver Tips

-Angelman Syndrome is a life-long disorder, and a child who suffers from it will always require care.
-Caregivers must have the energy and stamina to deal with the condition for years on end, a demanding situation that takes its toll on even the most devoted parents.
+Angelman Syndrome is a life-long condition, and a child who suffers from it will always require care.
+Caregivers must have the energy and stamina to deal with the disorder for years on end, a demanding situation that takes its toll on even the most devoted parents.
 To help your child and yourself cope effectively, keep these tips in mind:

 - Educate yourself about the disorder.
 Angelman Syndrome is a complex disorder that impacts every sufferer in a unique way.
 You’ll be better able to understand and meet your child’s needs if you learn about the disorder’s causes and effects.
-Knowledge will bring peace of mind when you know that you’re doing everything you can to better your child’s life.
+Knowledge will bring peace of mind when you know that you’re doing everything to make your child’s life better.

 - Don’t forget about your own needs.
-Caring for someone with a chronic illness is a direct threat to the health of the caregiver.
+Caring for someone with a chronic illness is a direct threat to the caregiver’s health.
 Caregivers are prone to depression, poor nutrition, sleep disruptions, and many other physical and mental health problems.
-It’s essential that you step away from your caregiving duties when you can and take care of yourself.
+Therefore, it’s important that you step away from your caregiving duties when you can and take care of yourself.
 Give yourself permission to exercise, pursue your hobbies, or take a nap when you have the chance.
 You’ll stay healthier, and you’ll be a better caregiver for your child as a result.

 Angelman Syndrome Brain Science